DevExpress-Examples/wpf-mvvm-framework-validationerrorshostbehavior/README.md

 <!-- default badges end -->
 # WPF MVVM Framework - Validate a View with ValidationErrorsHostBehavior

-The example shows how to use the [ValidationErrorsHostBehavior](https://docs.devexpress.com/WPF/DevExpress.Mvvm.UI.ValidationErrorsHostBehavior) to validate a View.
+The example shows how to use [ValidationErrorsHostBehavior](https://docs.devexpress.com/WPF/DevExpress.Mvvm.UI.ValidationErrorsHostBehavior) to validate a View.

 ## Overview

-You can define the [ValidationErrorsHostBehavior](https://docs.devexpress.com/WPF/DevExpress.Mvvm.UI.ValidationErrorsHostBehavior) for the root element to tracks all validation errors within the View.
+You can define [ValidationErrorsHostBehavior](https://docs.devexpress.com/WPF/DevExpress.Mvvm.UI.ValidationErrorsHostBehavior) for the root element to track all validation errors within the View.
 To enable validation error notifications, set the **NotifyOnValidationError** and **ValidatesOnDataErrors** properties to `true`.

 Use the [ValidationErrorsHostBehavior.HasErrors](https://docs.devexpress.com/WPF/DevExpress.Mvvm.UI.ValidationErrorsHostBehavior.HasErrors) property to check whether a validation error occured.